 Juvenile American Shad Independent Sampling

-As in previous years, from mid-June through November (24 weeks), electro-fishing collections of young-of-the-year (YOY) juvenile shad and herring were made weekly at numerous predetermined nursery sites to determine relative abundance indices and timing of outmigration of juvenile shad from South Carolina watersheds.
+As in previous years, from June through October (21 weeks), electro-fishing collections of young-of-the-year (YOY) juvenile shad and herring were made at numerous predetermined nursery sites to determine relative abundance indices and timing of outmigration of juvenile shad from South Carolina watersheds.
 In addition, these data assist with determining distribution, growth rates, and food habits, as well as potential hatchery contribution.
 Water quality measurements are taken at each sampling site to account for temperature, conductivity, dissolved oxygen, and salinity values.
 All American shad are counted and measured to the nearest total length (mm).
+As of this year, due to the loss of dedicated funding and crew, sampling efforts were divided between regions II, III, and IV.
+All methods remained the same.

 Results and Discussion